Astro Teller: Speaker

 In May 2001, Teller was featured on NPR's radio program All Things Considered, discussing how the good economy has shaped the attitudes of 30-year-olds towards their jobs.
-Teller is the co-founder and co-host of the Solve for X annual event and internet community.
+He was the co-founder and co-host of the Solve for X annual event and internet community.

 He has lectured at the TEDMED Conference (2003 and 2004), South By Southwest (2013), and ideaCity (2004).
 In 2008, he appeared as a political commentator on the national French television station France 24.

 Author

 Teller's novel, Exegesis, was published in 1997.
-It was translated into Dutch, Japanese, Danish, German, Italian, and Greeklish.
+It was translated into Dutch, Japanese, Danish, German, Italian and Greeklish.

 A second novel, Among These Savage Thoughts, was published in 2006.
 An experimental novel, it deals with the protagonist's journey to reinvent himself in the imaginary mountain society of Karabas.

 His third book, Sacred Cows, is a non-fiction work examining society's attitudes about marriage and divorce, co-written with his wife Danielle Teller.
-It was published by Diversion Books in 2014 and in the same year he gave a TEDxBoston talk on the book.
+It was published by Diversion Books in 2014; in the same year, he gave a TEDxBoston talk on the book.